1. Overview

 2. Get baseline sample app

-One prerequisite is that you must have a working Module 1 sample app.
-Complete the Module 1 codelab or grab the Module 1 code from the repo (link below).
-Whether you use yours or ours, this is where we'll begin ("START").
-This codelab walks you through each step, concluding with code that resembles what's in the Module 1b repo folder ("FINISH").
+One of the prerequisites to this codelab is to have a working Module 1 App Engine app: complete the Module 1 codelab (recommended) or copy the Module 1 app from the repo.
+Whether you use yours or ours, the Module 1 code is where we'll "START."
+This codelab walks you through each step, concluding with code that resembles what's in the Module 7 repo folder "FINISH".

 3. (Re)Deploy baseline app

-Once you've successfully executed those steps and see your web app works (with output similar to the below), you're ready to port this app to Python 3, starting with config.
+Once you've successfully executed those steps and see your web app works, you're ready to port this app to Python 3, starting with config.

 Add SDK to requirements.txt